-The board of education is committed to limiting the use of Emergency Safety Intervention ("ESI"), such as seclusion and restraint, with all students.
-Seclusion and restraint shall be used only when a student's conduct necessitates the use of an emergency safety intervention as defined below.
+The board of education is committed to limiting the use of Emergency Safety Interventions ("ESI"), such as seclusion and restraint, with all students.
 The board of education encourages all employees to utilize other behavioral management tools, including prevention techniques, de-escalation techniques, and positive behavioral intervention strategies.

 This policy shall be made available on the district website with links to the policy available on any individual school pages.
 In addition, this policy shall be included in at least one of the following: each school's code of conduct, school safety plan, or student handbook.
-Notice of the online availability of this policy shall be provided to parents during enrollment each year.